 1. It Helps With SEO

-Having cornerstone content will help you in ranking well for your most important and most competitive keywords.
+Having cornerstone content will help you to rank well for your most important and most competitive keywords.

-The process of linking back from your cluster topics to your cornerstone content helps signify to Google and other search engines that this is your main and most important piece of content which can help with rankings.
+The process of linking back from your cluster topics to your cornerstone content helps signify to Google and other search engines that the cornerstone piece is your main and most important piece of content which can help with rankings.
+As the cornerstone content gains page authority, this can also be passed on to new content linked to it, giving that content an authority boost.

 2. It Establishes You As An Authority